 Poker clubs have not been legalized by constitutional amendment or statewide referendum but are generally allowed (or overlooked).

 Poker clubs began popping up around Texas around 2015.
-Owners of these clubs claim they are operating in accordance with Texas’s gambling laws by charging only membership fees or dues, rather than taking a percentage of the pot.
+Owners of these clubs claim they are operating in accordance with Texas’s gambling laws by charging only membership fees, rather than taking a percentage of the pot.

 (1) the game is played in a private place (defined as “a place to which the public does not have access”);